 - Add all ingredients except coke into a shaker filled with ice, shake

 - Strain into a highball glass with ice

 These easy fall cocktails will split the difference between summer and winter in a memorable way.
 Buy using simple ingredients (most of which you already have) and focusing on popular liquors, you’ll thread the seasonal needle.
 Not as powerful as summer, not as cozy as winter.
 That’s fall, a time of reflection.

 Another thing you can reflect on is how these easy fall cocktail recipes have low pour costs and high profit margins.
 That's because they use only the most popular cocktail ingredients.
-Keep an eye on your variance, improve inventory control, and master how to upsell cocktails, and you’ll be golden.
+Use our variance equation, improve inventory control, and master how to upsell cocktails, and you’ll be golden.